 Royal Racing Club Boitsfort is an amateur football club from the Belgian capital of Brussels, who are believed to have been formed in 1914.
 Like many football clubs in the country, Boitsford have a convoluted history owing to mergers and name changes.

 The club played for several decades in Brabant Provincial football until becoming involved with a merger in 1991, which involved several other clubs and their complicated lineage.
+Royal Racing Club de Bruxelles were a leading light in the early years of organised football in Belgium.

-Racing dropped down the pecking order but won a few lower division championships before hitting financial troubles and merging with another club; White Star, whose background as well as a fuller list of Racing’s exploits can be read about here.
+Racing dropped down the pecking order but won a few lower division championships before hitting financial troubles and merging with another club, White Star, whose background, as well as a fuller list of Racing’s exploits, can be read about here.

-To complicate matters further, another new club RRC of Brussels 1891 was formed in 1992; also playing in Brabant Provincial football.
+To complicate matters further, another new club, RRC of Brussels 1891, was formed in 1992; also playing in Brabant Provincial football.

 My visit